AtsuLeVrai/zen/README.md

 A: Version 1.0 is targeted for 24 months.
 Early versions (0.5+) will be suitable for experimental projects and contributions.

-**Q: How can I migrate from Python/JavaScript/Go?**
+**Q: How can I migrate from C/C++/Python/JavaScript?**
 A: We're building migration guides and tools.
-Zen's syntax is familiar to most developers, and the type system catches migration errors early.
+Zen's syntax is familiar to C developers, and the type system catches migration errors early.

 **Q: Will there be IDE support?**